owlet42/kubeflow-docs/docs/user-guide/feast.rst

     # Save model
     dump(reg, "driver_model.bin")

-The output should look like this and the trained model file "driver_model.bin" is saved in the current directory.
+The output looks like the following and the trained model file ``driver_model.bin`` is saved in the current directory.

 .. code-block:: shell